tuya/tuya-connector-nodejs/README.md

 ### Other issues

-1. Apply for authorization key.
-On the [Cloud Development Platform](https://iot.tuya.com/cloud/), you can create a project to get the access ID and access secret of the cloud application.
+1. Apply for an authorization key.
+On the [platform](https://iot.tuya.com/cloud/), you can create a project to get the access ID and access secret of the cloud application.

-2. Global error codes.
-For more information, see [Global Error Codes](https://developer.tuya.com/en/docs/iot/error-code?id=K989ruxx88swc).
+2. For more information about global error codes, see [Global Error Codes](https://developer.tuya.com/en/docs/iot/error-code?id=K989ruxx88swc).